Reviewing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |2.60

-Latch currently has a consensus price target of $15.86, suggesting a potential upside of 44.55%.
-Resideo Technologies has a consensus price target of $29.00, suggesting a potential downside of 6.57%.
-Given Latch’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Latch is more favorable than Resideo Technologies.
+Resideo Technologies presently has a consensus target price of $29.00, suggesting a potential downside of 10.82%.
+Latch has a consensus target price of $15.86, suggesting a potential upside of 39.10%.
+Given Latch’s stronger consensus rating and higher possible upside, analysts clearly believe Latch is more favorable than Resideo Technologies.

 Summary